Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/index.md

 * When you create a {{site.konnect_short_name}} service implementation through the Setup Wizard, it automatically creates a Gateway service.
 * You can also create a Gateway service directly through Gateway Manager.
 This service won't be attached to an API product by default.
+* Services are region-specific and are not shared between [geographic regions](/konnect/regions/).

 To see if a Gateway service is connected to an API product, open its detail page from {% konnect_icon runtimes %} **Gateway Manager** > **Gateway Services**.
 If it's attached to an